 Applications from native speakers of French are welcomed.

-Typical tariff or grades required: 300-320 points from 3 A-levels, with a B in French and a B in another relevant subject.
+Typical tariff or grades required: BBB from 3 A-levels with a B in a relevant subject.

 Admission is based on academic merit and on the proven ability of the applicant to achieve success on their chosen programme of study.
 Every application to Queen Mary is considered on its individual merits with personal statement and reference taken into consideration.